Skip to main content

 To begin using the system:

-• Add SampleCharacter prefab to the scene.
+• Add the SampleCharacter prefab to the scene.

 Layer Configuration

-1. Look for files : LedgeDetectionData and LedgeAgentData
+1. Locate the LedgeDetectionData and LedgeAgentData assets.

 5. Make sure to assign the same layers to your scene objects.